 NAPTR Record

-IP telephony uses Naming Authority Pointer records for mapping the servers and the users’ addresses in the Session Initiation Protocol (SIP).
+IP telephony uses Naming Authority Pointer records, or for short NAPTR records for mapping the servers and the users’ addresses in the Session Initiation Protocol (SIP).

 CAA record

-Certification Authority Authorization record gives the ability to the DNS domain name holder to issue certificates for his/her domain.
+Certification Authority Authorization (CAA record) record gives the ability to the DNS domain name holder to issue certificates for his/her domain.
 The record can set policies for the whole domain or for specific hostnames.

 Wildcard DNS Record

-This record will match request for non-existing domain names.
+The Wildcard DNS record will match requests for non-existing domain names.
 It is specified with a “*” for example *.cloudns.net

 Knowing more DNS records and how to use them will give you an advantage in your DNS usage.
 You can manage better, and you can get better results.

-If you can’t figure how to use some of the records on your own, you can always contact our Technical Support (support@cloudns.net) who would be happy to help you.
+If you can’t figure out how to use some of the records on your own, you can always contact our Live chat Support who would be happy to help you.